30-Day Money Back Guarantee

 Bright kitchen countertop with probiotic foods and water

-Consistency supports better outcomes than perfect timing.
-Take your probiotic around the same time each day, preferably with a meal that contains some healthy fats, which can help protect the beneficial bacteria during digestion and provide nutrients that support their growth.
+Consistency more consistent results than perfect timing.
+Take your probiotic around the same time each day, preferably with a meal that contains some healthy fats, which may help protect beneficial bacteria during digestion and provide nutrients that help them thrive.

 Combine your probiotic supplement with gut-supporting whole foods when possible.
 Fiber-rich vegetables, fruits, and prebiotic foods like Jerusalem artichoke provide fuel for beneficial bacteria, while fermented foods add additional microbial diversity to complement your supplement routine.
 To learn more about the differences between digestive enzymes and probiotics, check out this article on differences between digestive enzymes and probiotics.